 Provision Delaware Nevada Removal of Directors The Delaware Charter provides that any director or the entire board may be removed from office at any time, but only for cause and only by the affirmative vote of the holders of a majority of the outstanding capital stock of the Corporation then entitled to vote generally in the election of directors.
-The Nevada Bylaws provide that any director or the entire board may at any time be removed, with or without cause, by the vote, either in person or represented by proxy, of not less than two-thirds of the voting power generally in the election of directors, which is the lowest permitted voting threshold for removal of a director under the NRS.
+The Nevada Bylaws provide t director or the entire board may any time be removed, with or cause, by the vote, either in p or represented by proxy, of not than two-thirds of the voting p generally in the election of directors.
 Bylaws Regarding Proxies Under the DGCL, no proxy authorized by a stockholder shall be valid after three years from the date of its execution unless the proxy provides for a longer period.
 Under the NRS, proxies are valid for six months from the date of creation unless the proxy provides for a longer period of up to seven years.
 Bylaws Regarding Advance Notice The DGCL does not have a statutory advance notice requirement, but a Delaware corporation is permitted to set forth such requirements in its bylaws.
 The Delaware Bylaws provide that advance notice of not less than 120 days prior to the first anniversary of the Company's preceding year's annual meeting must be received.
 The NRS does not have any statutory advance notice requirements but a Nevada corporation is permitted to set forth such requirements in its bylaws.
 The Nevada Bylaws provide that the same advance notice of not less than 120 days prior to the first anniversary of the Company's preceding year's annual meeting must be received.
 Bylaws Regarding Proxy Access The Company has not adopted a proxy access bylaw.
 The Nevada Bylaws will not have a proxy access bylaw.
 Bylaws Regarding Annual Meetings of Stockholders The Delaware Bylaws provide that annual meeting of stockholders for the election of directors and for the transaction of such other business as may properly come before the meeting shall be held at such time and date as shall be designated from time to time by the board.
-The Nevada Bylaws provide that annual meeting of stockholders for the election of directors and for the transaction of such other business as may properly come before the meeting shall be held at such time and date as shall be designated from time to time by the board.
+The Nevada Bylaws provide the annual meeting of stockholders the election of directors and the election of such other business as may properly come before the meeting shall be held at such and date as shall be designated from time to time by the board.
 Bylaws Regarding Quorum The Delaware Bylaws provide that holders of a majority of the capital stock issued and entitled to vote thereat, present in person or represented by proxy shall constitute a quorum at all meetings of the stockholders for the transaction of business.
 The Nevada Bylaws provide that a majority of the voting power, which includes the voting power that is present in person or by proxy, regardless of whether the proxy has authority to vote on any matter, constitutes a quorum for the transaction of business.